App Store Differences: Why Using the Same Data for the App Store and Google Play Is Bad for Your ASO

 Difference 4: The technicals

 The dimensions and specifications for graphical metadata vary from store to store.
 All graphic elements actually differ in their technical parameters.
-For example, you will not be able to upload an icon from the App Store to Google Play: in addition to the difference in size, in the App Store it is necessary to use an icon without an alpha channel, and in Google Play, an icon must contain an alpha channel.
+For example, you will not be able to upload an icon from the App Store to Google Play: in addition to the difference in size, in the App Store it is necessary to use an icon without an alpha channel, and by Google Play guidelines, an icon must contain an alpha channel.

 Difference 5: Visual content